Killol14/Yoga_shop/README.md

 ## User Experience

-*
+* This Is user friendly E-Commerce Website
+* User can Register then Login and Logout
+* User can Buy Yoga and Meditation Products
 * Make it easy for the user to navigate the site.

 ## User Stories
-* As a user I want to easily look for different travel tips and advice for travelling to India
+* As a user I want to buy some Yoga products
-* As a user I want to search for specific activities and tips when travelling
+* As a user I want to search for specific Products Regarding Yoga and Meditation.
+* As a user I want to able to Search Products.
-* As a user I want to able to look for tips sorted through categories
+* As a user I want to able to Search Products by price and sorts also category.
 * As a user I want to be able to register my own account
 * As a user I want to be able to log in to my account
 * As a user I want to be able to log out of my account
-* As a user I want to upload my own stories/tips and advice
+* As a user I want to read Product Discription.
-* As a user I want to be able to edit my travel contribution tips
+* As a user I want to be able  to add product in my cart.
-* As a user I want to be able to delete my travel contribution tips
+* As a user I want to be able to Remove Product.
+* As a site admin I want to be able to Update Product.
-* As a site admin I want to be able to add new categories to the site
+* As a site admin I want to be able to secur Checkout
-* As a site admin I want to be able to edit categories
+* As a site admin I want to be able to add Card detatils.
-* As a site admin I want to be able to delete categories
+* As a site admin I want to be able to submit order.

 ## Wireframes

-### Roaming In India Page
+### HEAVENLY Yoga Shop

 ![Wireframe1](media/README.img/wireframehome.PNG)